-For the sky areas with longitude between -100 and 100 and latitudes between -10 and 10 the model variants presented in figure \ref{variants} have been tested with two different extinction models \cite{Marshall2006} and \cite{Drimmel2001}.
-With this strategy we will be able to identify which is the impact of the interstellar extinction in our Cepheids data, most of them contained in the Galactic plane.
-All the other thin disc model ingredients are maintained fixed.
-Its values are those adopted by \cite{Czekaj2014}, tables 2 and 5.
-Once a full set of parameters is adopted, thus for each of the seven variant models in figure \ref{variants}, we have applied dynamical constraints as described in \cite{Bienayme1987}, solving the Poisson equation, using \cite{Caldwell1981} rotation curve for constraining the dark halo density, and deriving the eccentricities of the Einasto profiles for each thin disc sub-component from the collisionless Boltzmann equation assuming dynamical statistical equilibrium.
-The resulting values for the Einasto eccentricities are given in Table \ref{density} and \ref{eccentricities}.
+For the sky areas with longitude between -100 and 100 and latitudes between -10 and 10 the model variants presented in Figure \ref{variants} have been tested with two different extinction models, \cite{Marshall2006} and \cite{Drimmel2001}.
+Using this strategy, we are able to identify what the impact of the interstellar extinction is in our Cepheids data, most of them contained in the Galactic plane.
+All the other thin disc model ingredients are maintained as fixed.
+Its values are those adopted by \cite{Czekaj2014}, Tables 2 and 5.
+Once a full set of parameters is adopted, thus for each of the seven variant models in Figure \ref{variants}, we applied dynamical constraints as described in \cite{Bienayme1987}, solving the Poisson equation, using the \cite{Caldwell1981} rotation curve for constraining the dark halo density, and deriving the eccentricities of the Einasto profiles for each thin disc sub-component from the collisionless Boltzmann equation, assuming dynamical statistical equilibrium.
+The resulting values for the Einasto eccentricities are given in Tables \ref{density} and \ref{eccentricities}.

-\subsection{Initial Mass Function}
+\subsection{Initial mass function}

-In figure \ref{IMF} we present the normalised IMFs proposed to be tested.
+In Figure \ref{IMF}, we present the normalised IMFs that we proposed to test.
 They are described using the classical analytical approximation $\xi(m)$:

-where N is the number of stars, m is the mass (in $M_\odot$) and k is the normalisation constant.
+where N is the number of stars, m is the mass (in $M_\odot$), and k is the normalisation constant.
 We propose to check the two IMFs that better fit the Tycho-2 data \citep{Czekaj2014}.
 The slope of these IMFs at intermediate masses are on the upper limit values found in the literature (see \citealt{KroupaSci2002}).
-Additionally, to cover most of the range of variation of the slope, we include the classical IMF of \cite{Salpeter1955} with $\alpha = 2.35$ as representative of lowest values.
-In table 3 we present the slopes and limiting masses for the tested IMFs.
+Additionally, to cover most of the range of variation of the slope, we include the classical IMF of \cite{Salpeter1955} with $\alpha = 2.35,$ as representative of the lowest values.
+In Table 3, we present the slopes and limiting masses for the tested IMFs.